skip to Main Content

 The Pup Parent’s Plant Problem

-Like a lot of us as of late, I work from home.
+Like a lot of us lately, I work from home.
 Working and living in the same place can make your home feel more stressful.
 And I don’t know about you, but I like my home to be my personal little haven where I can relax.

 Our pets can definitely help with that, but so can bringing a little of the outdoors in.
 Plants are a great way to do this, and they help clean our air too!